-Overall findings for the fiscal year 2015-16 are summarized:
+Overall findings for the fiscal year 2016-17 are summarized:

-- There was an increase of 1.6 percent in the number of newly issued credentials across all three types of preliminary teaching credentials (i.e., Multiple Subject, Single Subject, and Education Specialist). - After a steady decline in the total number of initial teaching credentials for the past several years, 2015-16 is the second year in which there was a small increase over the prior year.
-The number of new initial teaching credentials issued in 2015-16 is slightly higher than the number of credentials issued in the 2012-13 year. - There was an increase in the number of teaching permits (Short Term Staff Permit and Provisional Intern Permit) issued and therefore it was estimated that there was a decrease of 1 percent in number of fully-credentialed teachers serving in California public schools.
+- There was an increase of 6.8 percent in the number of newly issued credentials across all three types of preliminary teaching credentials (i.e., Multiple Subject, Single Subject, and Education Specialist). - After a steady decline in the total number of initial teaching credentials for the past several years, 2016-17 is the third year in which there was a small increase over the prior year.
+The number of new initial teaching credentials issued in 2016-17 was higher than the number of credentials issued five years ago. - There was an increase in the number of teaching permits (Short Term Staff Permit, Provisional Intern Permit, and Limited Teaching Assignment Permit) issued and therefore it was estimated that there was a decrease of 0.6 percent in number of fully-credentialed teachers serving in California public schools.

-Teacher Supply in California, 2015-2016 A Report to the Legislature
+Teacher Supply in California, 2016-17 A Report to the Legislature